Meal delivery services: the ultimate guide to smart cooking

-We summarize our four favorite meal kits, for easy shopping, planning and eating at home.
+We summarize our four favorite meal delivery services, for easy shopping, planning and eating at home.

-If you’re stuck at home and looking for more interesting dinner options, now is a great time to try a meal kit service.
+If you’re stuck at home and looking for more interesting dinner options, now is a great time to try one of favorite meal delivery services.
 You can avoid the crowds and shopping and have delicious dining options delivered straight to you.

 Affiliate Disclosure: AppMyHome.com is a participant in the Amazon Services LLC Associates Program, Awin, CJ Affiliate, Impact and ShareASale affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to various merchant sites.

-We’ve tried many different services over the years and we still get excited when a box shows up at our door – that means we don’t have to plan, shop or cook for at least a few nights worth of meals.
+We’ve tried many different meal kit services over the years and we still get excited when a box shows up at our door – that means we don’t have to plan, shop or cook for at least a few nights.

-If you are ready to try one for yourself, here are the four services we recommend.
+If you are ready to try one for yourself, here are the four meal delivery services we recommend.